lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 1. Install the [UP Browser extension](/install-up-browser-extension).
 2. Fund the main controller (EOA) of your UP (You can find this address in the extension if you click on the controller tab > "UP Extension") using the [Testnet Faucet](https://faucet.testnet.lukso.network/).
-3. Setup a new Hardhat project using the [Getting started](../../smart-contract-developers/getting-started.md) guide.
+3. Setup a new Hardhat project.

 ## 1 - EOA permission